Understanding night sweats

 - Heating sensations: A sudden warm flush, often around your chest or back

-Typically, they’re not a condition on their own but can hint at something else going on health-wise [1].
+Typically, night sweats aren't a condition on their own but can hint at something else going on health-wise [1].

 Loads of things can spark night sweats.